-- Create a distraction that takes the attention off of the person experiencing abuse (ie. ring the doorbell if you hear neighbours fighting).
+- Take the attention off of the person experiencing abuse (ie. ring the doorbell if you hear neighbours fighting).

-- Tell them you’re sorry the abuse is happening, and let them know you’re there to support them.
+- Tell them you’re sorry the abuse is happening, and you’re there to support them.

 - Ask them if you can call someone for them – whether it be a friend, family member or the police.